Chinese Super League: Summary

-Affected by COVID-19,the 2020 Chinese Super League has been postponed to July 25.
-The 16 teams will be divided into two groups to play in Suzhou and Dalian.
+Affected by COVID-19, the 2020 season was postponed to July 25.
+The 16 teams were divided into two groups to play in Suzhou and Dalian.
 This year's league was temporarily changed to a "Group stage + Knockout" format and adopted a tournament system.

-Planning cooperation structure
+Cooperation structure

 The preparatory committee of the Chinese Professional Football League was established on May 27, 2016, with members from 5 CSL clubs, 3 CL1 clubs and 2 CL2 clubs, includes two CFA representatives.
 The blueprint is to have all of the three professional level leagues of China, the Chinese Super League, China Football League one and China Football League two separated from the League structure of the CFA.
 The PFL will be a private company wholly owned by its Member Clubs who make up the League at any one time.
 Each club is a shareholder, with one vote each on issues such as rule changes and contracts.
 The newly formed PFL would have commercial independence from The CFA, giving the PFL licence to negotiate its own broadcast and sponsorship agreements.

 The CFA will no longer hold any shares of the League, but as the national governing body for football in China, the CFA is responsible for sanctioning competition Rule Books, and regulating on-field matters.
 It also organises The CFA Cup competition, in which PFL Member Clubs compete and the lower division leagues ranked after CL2, under a specific agreement between CFA and PFL.
 The CFA also has the ability to exercise a vote on certain specific issues, but has no role in the day-to-day running of the CSL, CL1 and CL2.

 On January 3, 2017, the CFA announced that Chinese Professional Football League, formed as a limited company, will be established in March 2017, the CSL and CL1 clubs will be found members of the PFL starts from 2017, with CL2 planning to join the system by 2019.
 The PFL preparatory committee will discuss and establish the regulations and the structures of the PFL, holding the elections of the PFL president in January and February 2017.
 However, after a series of meetings includes CFA officers and club owners, the plan had been put on hold.

+On 23 January 2025, the company was officially founded as the sole management company of professional league in China.